Stuart Forster attends the annual Calgary Lilac Festival on 4th Street in the most populous city of Alberta, Canada.

 The Lilac Festival is held on 4th Street Southwest, between Elbow Drive and 13th Avenue.
 It takes place within easy walking distance of Calgary’s pedestrianised downtown shopping area, Stephen Avenue Walk.

 The event marks the beginning of Calgary’s festival season.
-Typically it draws in excess of 100,000 visitors.
-The 2023 Lilac Festival is scheduled for Sunday 4th June.
+Typically, it draws in excess of 100,000 visitors.

-The festival features a parade, at 10.00 am.
+The festival features a parade at 10.00 am.
 Musicians perform on six stages throughout the day.
-One of the aims of the festival is to promote emerging talent.
+One of the aims of the festival is to promote emerging musical talent.

-The map below shows the area where Calgary’s Lilac Festival is held:
+The map below shows the approximate location of Calgary’s Lilac Festival on 4th Street SW:

 I flew with Air Transat direct from London Gatwick to Calgary International Airport.